 Casual restaurants usually don’t require a reservation.

 Typically, it takes 1-2 hours to clear immigration and customs, collect your rental car, and check into your accommodation.
-During the height of the “ high season”, there may be a bit of a que at the Providenciales International Airport.
+During the height of the “high season”, there may be a bit of a queue at the Providenciales International Airport.
 Some regular visitors to the country use the Fast Track service to bypass the lines.
-Grace Bay Car Rentals is typically the fastest from arriving to driving away in your rental vehicle.

 A wonderful way to spend the remainder of the day is to enjoy one of Providenciales’ amazing beaches!